MdAbuBakarSani/Verilog-HDL/README.md

-# Design and Verification using Verilog
+# Design and Verification using Verilog HDL
 Verilog HDL implementations of combinational and sequential circuits, including basic digital design modules and test examples.

-## 🔹 Combinational Circuits
-- Half Adder ✅ Design Only
-- Full Adder ✅ Design Only
-- Multiplexer ✅ Design Only
-- Decoder ✅ Design Only
-- Comparator ✅ Design Only

-## 🔹 Sequential Circuits
-- Flip-Flops (SR, D, JK, T) ✅ Design only
-- Counters (Synchronous & Asynchronous) ✅ Design Only
-- Shift Registers ✅ Design Only
-- Simple FSMs (Finite State Machines) ✅ Design Only
----
+It covers all the Combinational and Sequential circuits.
+Each project includes RTL design, testbenches, and simulation results to demonstrate the complete design and verification flow.

+🎯 Objectives
+Learn digital design using Verilog HDL.

+Implement fundamental and advanced digital circuits.

+Develop testbenches for functional verification.

+Analyze simulation results using waveform viewers.

+RTL Code (.v) → Contains the Verilog design files.

+Testbench (.v) → Contains testbenches for verification.

+Waveform/Logs → Simulation results.